-SC SUN POSITION VECTOR

-The vector from the spacecraft to the Sun in equatorial J2000 inertial frame.

-Parameter CAM1 CAM2

-сх -0.00012044038 -0.00011708484

-су -0.000114420733 -0.000111645333

-fx 152.5159 152.4893

-fy 152.4949 152.4854

-SC_TARGET POSITION VECTOR

-The vector from the spacecraft to the centre of the comet nucleus in equatorial J2000 inertial frame.
+- SC\SUN\POSITION\VECTOR The vector from the spacecraft to the Sun in equatorial J2000 inertial frame. - SC\TARGET\POSITION\VECTOR The vector from the spacecraft to the centre of the target in equatorial J2000 inertial frame. - SC\TARGET\VELOCITY\VECTOR The spacecraft to target velocity vector in equatorial J2000 inertial frame. - TARGET\CENTER\DISTANCE The distance between the spacecraft and the target centre. - SUB\SPACECRAFT\LATITUDE and SUB\SPACECRAFT\LONGITUDE

-• SC_TARGET_VELOCITY_VECTOR

-The spacecraft to comet nucleus velocity vector in in equatorial J2000 inertial frame.

-• TARGET CENTER DISTANCE

-The distance between the spacecraft and the comet nucleus centre.
-(Note that also for checkout and stellar calibration images the comet nucleus distance is given here.)

-• SUB SPACECRAFT LATITUDE and SUB SPACECRAFT LONGITUDE

-The latitude and longitude of the sub-spacecraft point derived from the Flight Dynamics body-fixed reference frame implicitly specified by the information provided in the comet attitude file CATT [RD5].
+The latitude and longitude of the sub-spacecraft point in target body-fixed reference frame.
+For 67P this frame (67P/C-G CK) is implicitly specified by the information provided by Flight Dynamics in the comet attitude file CATT [RD5].
 By construction the "Cheops reference frame" introduced in [RD6,RD7] is equivalent to the Flight Dynamics body-fixed frame.
+For cruise phase targets the used reference frames are ITRF93 (for the Earth), IAU\MOON, IAU\MARS, STEINS\FIXED, LUTETIA\FIXED, and IAU\TEMPEL 1.

-• RIGHT ASCENSION and DECLINATION
+• RIGHT\ASCENSION and DECLINATION

 Right Ascension and Declination of the camera boresight direction in equatorial J2000 inertial frame.

-CELESTIAL NORTH CLOCK ANGLE
+(For windowed images these coordinates can be located outside of the acquired sub-frame.)

+CELESTIAL\NORTH\CLOCK\ANGLE

-The direction of celestial north at the centre of the image - measured from the 'upward' direction, clockwise to the direction toward celestial north.
+The direction of celestial north at the centre of the image - measured from the ' upward' direction, clockwise to the direction toward celestial north.

-SOLAR ELONGATION
+SOLAR\ELONGATION